-Dr. Dehle is licensed in Oregon as a Psychologist, the Director of the UO Psychology Clinic, and a Clinical Associate Professor at the UO.
-She has been involved in training therapists in individual psychotherapy for depression and anxiety using Cognitive Behavioral Therapy and Behavioral Activation for the last decade.
-She trained with one of the early developers of Behavioral Couple Therapy (Dr. Robert Weiss) at the University of Oregon, and has over 20 years of experience treating couples and training couples therapists.
+Dr. Dehle is a licensed Clinical Psychologist, the Director of the UO Psychology Clinic, and a Clinical Associate Professor at the University of Oregon.
+She has more than a decade of experience training and supervising therapists in individual psychotherapy for depression and anxiety using Cognitive Behavioral Therapy and Behavioral Activation.
+She specializes in cognitive-behavioral interventions for couples, and has over 20 years of experience treating couples and training couple therapists.

 Stephenie Frank, M.S.

 Ms. Frank has a Master’s Degree in Counseling Psychology from the University of Oregon.
 Prior to joining the UO Psychology Department, she was a research assistant and supervisor at Oregon Research Institute where her work focused on diagnostic interviewing and training and supervising teams of interviewers.
 She also worked as an intake therapist and group facilitator at the Center for Community Counseling.
 In 2002, she joined the Psychology Department first as the Project Coordinator for a large, multi-site clinical trial working with depressed adolescents, and later as the Clinic Coordinator.
 Stephenie’s focus in the UO Psychology Clinic has been on training student therapists in evidence-based diagnostic interviews with adults and adolescents.